dullroar/ten-steps-to-linux-survival/README.md

     drwxr-xr-x 2 myuser mygroup 4096 Oct 24 16:49 d
     lrwxrwxrwx 1 myuser mygroup    1 Oct 24 16:40 Dee -> d
     lrwxrwxrwx 1 myuser mygroup    1 Oct 24 16:40 MyThesis.doc -> a
     ~ $ cat MyThesis.doc
     cat: MyThesis.doc: No such file or directory

-So even though the soft link `MyThesis.doc` was still in the directory, the actual underlying file `a` is now gone, and trying to access it via the soft link leads to the somewhat confusing "No such file or directory" error message ("I can see it!
-It's right there!")
+So even though the soft link `MyThesis.doc` is still in the directory, the actual underlying file `a` is now gone, and trying to access it via the soft link leads to the somewhat confusing "No such file or directory" error message (*splutter* "I can see it! ***It's right there!***")

-With hard links, it isn't so much a problem as just the nature of the beast.
-Because each hard link is a directory (metadata) entry pointing to an inode, deleting one simply deletes that directory entry.
+With hard links, it isn't so much a problem because of the nature of the beast.
+Since each hard link is a directory (metadata) entry pointing to an inode, deleting one simply deletes that directory entry.
 As long as the file has other hard links pointing to it, it "exists."
 Only when the last remaining hard link is removed has it been "deleted."
 Let's play:

     ~ $ echo "This is b." > b
     ~ $ cat b
     This is b.
     ~ $ cat B
     This is b.
     ~ $ cat d/b
     This is b.

 So, that makes sense.
-Above we had an original file `b` and created to hard links to it, `B` and `d/b`.
+We had an original file `b` and created two hard links to it, `B` and `d/b`.
 When we edit `b` by placing "This is b." in it, we see that it has the same contents no matter how we access it, because it is pointing to the same inode.

 Can you guess how many `rm` commands it will take to delete the file containing "This is b."?

     ~ $ rm b
     ~ $ cat b
     cat: b: No such file or directory
     ~ $ cat B
     This is b.
     ~ $ cat d/b
     This is b.
     ~ $ rm B
     ~ $ cat d/b
     This is b.
     ~ $ rm d/b

-    ~ $ ls
-    c  d  Dee  MyThesis.doc

 So, ultimately, it takes a `rm` for every hard link to permanently delete a file.